 Iron surfaces are the oldest form of cookware still in use today and cast iron is still considered a safe cookware option in terms of health and the environment by many, including the EWG.

-The possible exception – some people are genetically predisposed to iron overload (e.g. hemochromatosis) and may need to limit their iron intake.
+Iron is an essential element in our diet.
+However, some people are predisposed to iron overload (e.g. hemochromatosis) and may need to limit their iron intake.
 In such a case, they might have to avoid the use of cast-iron cookware, especially if they intend cooking with acidic foods (which increase the iron leaching effect).
 It’s best to talk to your medical advisor, as the effect of hemochromatosis can vary between people and over time.

 Why Does Seasoning a Cast Iron Skillet Make it Non Stick?